google/xls/docs_src/codegen_options.md

     register merging.
 Registers are eligible for merging if the stages they are read in are not simultaneously activatable and the registers are the same type.

+# Miscellaneous

+-   `--randomize_order_seed`, if provided, controls the seed used to randomize the order of lines in the output.
+This is useful for creating multiple equivalent Verilog outputs to exercise the rest of the pipeline.